CodyReichert/awesome-cl/README.md

   where execution is automatically continued, but the information of the current stack is still useful to store somewhere.
 [Artistic License 2.0][51].

+### CLOS extensions

+* [Cells](https://github.com/kennytilton/cells) - "an implementation of the dataflow programming paradigm", or "reactive spreadsheet-like expressiveness for CLOS".
+Used to build an [algebra learning system](http://tiltontec.com/).
+With [documentation](https://github.com/stefano/cells-doc/).
+Lisp LGPL.
+* [closer-mop](http://cliki.net/closer-mop) - A compatibility layer that rectifies many absent or incorrect MOP features.
+[Expat][14].

 Linting
 -------